kushwahramkumar2003/Movie-ticker-Booking-App/README.md

-This App is work only CodeBlocks so you shoud install firstly CodeBlocks.
+This App is work only CodeBlocks so you should install firstly CodeBlocks.
+Then Add project in CodeBlocks.
+MakeSure All files is added in your workspace.